 Please feel free to explore this website, our publications and contact any of the members of our research group.

-Cosmas Ugwu - PhD student
+Cosmas Ugwu - PhD Candidate

 Cosmas started in July 2023 with focus on intercropping systems and sustainability.